ravi9/openvino-wiki/Execution-of-Inference.md

 The main body of network execution is `cldnn::network::execute_impl`. [(link)](https://github.com/openvinotoolkit/openvino/blob/f48b23362965fba7e86b0077319ea0d7193ec429/src/plugins/intel_gpu/src/graph/network.cpp#L663) In this function, `set_arguments()` is called to set OpenCL arguments and `execute_primitive` is called to enqueue kernels to OCL queue.
 In case of synchronous API call(i.e. `inferRequest->infer()`), waiting for completion of kernels is also required.
 It is called from `cldnn::network_output::get_memory()` function. [(link)](https://github.com/openvinotoolkit/openvino/blob/f48b23362965fba7e86b0077319ea0d7193ec429/src/plugins/intel_gpu/include/intel_gpu/graph/network.hpp#L31)

+## Optimized-out node
+During graph compilation[(link)](https://github.com/openvinotoolkit/openvino/wiki/Graph-Optimization-Passes), some nodes may be optimized out.

+For example, concat operation may be executed implicitly, or in other words, concat may be optimized out.
+Implicit concat is possible when the input of concat can put the output tensor directly into the result tensor of concat.

+In such case, we are not removing the node in the graph for integrity of node connection.
+Concat layer is just marked as "optimized-out" and not executed during runtime. [(src)](https://github.com/openvinotoolkit/openvino/blob/dc6e5c51ee4bfb8a26a02ebd7a899aa6a8eeb239/src/plugins/intel_gpu/src/graph/impls/ocl/primitive_base.hpp#L155)

 ## Dumping layer in/out buffer during execution
 `cldnn::network::execute_impl` also contains some logic to dump layer in/out buffers for debugging purpose.
 As it is related to memory usage, it deserves some description, too.